luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 In this blog post, we investigate whether these non-essential YouTube settings have a measurable effect on client-side energy consumption.
-We conducted a controlled experiment in which each feature was enabled in isolation and energy consumption was recorded over repeated trials.
-Our hypothesis is that each of these features introduces additional computational work and therefore increases energy consumption relative to the baseline, where all those features are disabled.
+We conducted a controlled experiment in which each feature was enabled in isolation and energy consumption was recorded over repeated trials. **Our hypothesis is that each of these features introduces additional computational work and therefore increases energy consumption relative to the baseline, where all those features are disabled.**

 If this hypothesis holds, it raises a broader and important question: should non-essential features that increase energy consumption be enabled by default — particularly at the scale of billions of viewing hours per day?
 Even marginal increases per device could translate into significant aggregate energy costs.
 In this case, the platform designers should reconsider these defaults in the interest of energy efficiency and sustainability.
+We approach this research question through a series of replicable experiments outlined in our Methodology.
+We then further discuss the analysis of our results, their discussion, and last the limitations we had as well as future possible work.

 # Methodology
+Our method of exploring this hypothesis was to first outline the explored settings, then automating the workflow of the EnergiBridge measurements, and lastly analyzing our results.

 ## Explored YouTube settings

 YouTube offers several optional settings that can be toggled in the settings menu.
+Since we wanted to measure each of these features' additional consumption, we measured each setting in isolation in order to be able to reach more specific conclusions.
 For this experiment, we isolated three non-essential features, testing each individually against a common baseline.